Why do we need a new flag?

 “I pledge allegiance to Jesus Christ,

-*I would like to suggest that Christians, in a spirit of self-sacrificial love, should forego their usual prayer for the blessing of the country in which they live (and, therefore, themselves) and instead confer it upon the people of North Korea to free them from the most onerous political oppression in the world.
+*I would like to suggest that Christians, in a spirit of self-sacrificial love, should forego their usual prayer for the blessing of the country in which they live (and, therefore, themselves) and instead confer it upon the people of North Korea to free them from the most onerous political oppression in the world (greater than that experienced by the Iraqis under Saddam Hussein).

 **By June Alliman Yoder and J. Nelson Kraybill.